Vestibular Therapy Central West End, MO

 Signs and Symptoms of Vestibular Disorders

-Vestibular disorders can present a wide array of symptoms, varying in severity and duration.
-You should consider seeing a healthcare professional like a physical therapist at Axes in Central West End, MO if you experience prolonged:
+A wide range of symptoms can be indicative of vestibular disorders, varying in severity and duration.
+You should consider seeing a healthcare professional like a physical therapist at Axes in Central West End, MO if you experience any of the following repeatedly or for a prolonged period of time:

 • Dizziness